HobnobMancer/cazy_webscraper/README.md

 `cazy_webscraper` is an application and Python3 package for the automated retrieval of protein data from the [CAZy](http://wwww.cazy.org/) database.
 The code is distributed under the MIT license.

-`cazy_webscraper` retrieves protein data from the [CAZy database](https://www.cazy.org) into a local SQLite3 database.
+`cazy_webscraper` retrieves protein data from the [CAZy database](https://www.cazy.org) and stored the data in a local SQLite3 database.
 This enables users to integrate the dataset into analytical pipelines, and interrogate the data in a manner unachievable through the CAZy website.

 Using the `expand` subcommand, a user can retrieve:
+- Protein name, UniProt accession, EC numbers, PDB accessions and protein sequences from [UniProt](https://www.uniprot.org/)
 - CAZyme protein sequence data from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/)
 - Protein structure files from the Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank [(PDB)](https://www.rcsb.org/)
-- EC number, PDB accessions and Uniprot protein IDs from the [UniProtKB database](https://www.uniprot.org/)
+- Extract GenBank and UniProt protein sequences stored in the local CAZyme database and write them to FASTA file and/or BLAST database

 `cazy_webscraper` can recover specified CAZy Classes and/or CAZy families.
 These queries can be filtered by taxonomy at Kingdoms, genus, species or strain level.
 Successive CAZy queries can be collated into a single local database.
 A log of each query is recorded in the database for transparency, reproducibility and shareablity.